CHUV-Neurotech/tutorials/topic-github/obtain-github-pro-for-education.md

 # Guide to obtain your Github Team upgrade

 Thanks to the GitHub Education program, all members of our team can benefit of the GitHub Team Subscription Plan for free.

-All you need is to apply to the program at https://education.github.com.
+All you need is to apply to the program at https://education.github.com > Benefits > Get student / teacher benefits.

 ![github-edu](https://user-images.githubusercontent.com/22279770/222193532-f2a613f5-be29-49e5-b4d5-e4b890dab46d.gif)